Planning compliance charter: advice for complainants

 Type of breach:

-- works to non-Listed buildings which are not within a Conservation Area or the Area of Outstanding Natural Beauty
+An alleged breach which is not causing severe harm to public amenity, the environment or to the health and safety of the public, e.g. works to buildings which are not Listed, within a Conservation Area or within the Area of Outstanding Natural Beauty.

 Back to top